Download Options

 This Z-Pack will discuss the cycle of how to convert a VSAM, KSDS to a flat Sequential file on the mainframe, download the flat sequential file from the mainframe to the PC and create an Indexed file of ASCII content on the PC.
 Additional programs are included for converting ASCII, Text files to Indexed files.
 These examples also show how to manage Packed-Decimal and BINARY or COMP fields.

-Note The file name is cbldfc01.zip and the approximate size is 150K.
+Note: The zip file name is cbldfc01.zip and the approximate size is 150K.

 COBOL, Variable Length Records within a Sequential File